Certified Culinary Scientist (CCS®)

 Q: WHEN AND HOW DID YOU FIRST HEAR ABOUT THE CERTIFIED CULINARY SCIENTIST (CCS) CERTIFICATION?

-A: I am currently a Food Scientist for the Great Atlantic and Pacific Tea Company and am always on the lookout for continuing education programs in my area.
-I first heard of RCA from an advertisement for one of the Culinology® workshops at Rutgers University.
+A: I first heard of RCA from an advertisement for one of the Culinology® workshops at Rutgers University.
 It sounded very interesting, and I was curious what “Culinology” was, as it seemed particularly suited to my background.
 I did more research on the RCA website, where I learned more about Culinology and the certification programs.
 I had heard of research chefs working in the food science industry, and it was a great resource to discover this organization and to learn that there were other professionals out there who shared my love of food and cooking, and appreciation of the science behind it.
 I decided to join the RCA and pursue certification immediately.

 Q: WHY DID YOU DECIDE TO PURSUE CCS CERTIFICATION?